Olivia Wilde: Public image

-Wilde is widely known as a feminist.

 In 2008, Wilde campaigned with actors Justin Long and then-current House castmate Kal Penn in support for Democratic presidential nominee Barack Obama.
 She supported the youth voter organization 18 in '08, serving on their advisory council and appearing in a public service announcement that debuted June 30, 2008, encouraging youth to vote in the 2008 election.

 In 2011, Wilde appeared in the MoveOn.org mock-PSA "supporting" the rights of the healthcare insurance industry.
 She was praised by the Coalition of Immokalee Workers, a farmworkers' union, for supporting the Fair Food program.

 In 2013, Wilde appeared in a video clip for Gucci's "Chime for Change" campaign that aimed to raise awareness of and funds for women's issues in education, health and justice.
 As of 2013, she is on the board of directors of Artists for Peace and Justice, which provides education and health services in Haiti; and of the American Civil Liberties Union of Southern California.
 That same year, she became a celebrity influencer/activist for RYOT, a Los Angeles–based media company.
 On June 30, 2015, Wilde introduced Democratic presidential candidate Hillary Clinton at a campaign event in New York City.

 Wilde starred in a PSA released on March 21, 2016, for World Down Syndrome Day, alongside 19-year-old AnnaRose from New Jersey who has Down syndrome.
 Wilde participated in the 2017 Women's March in Washington, D.C., and the 2018 Women's March in Los Angeles.
 In 2022, Wilde recorded Ada Limón's poem Lies about Sea Creatures as part of For the Birds: The Birdsong Project, whose proceeds benefitted The National Audubon Society.